ExtendRealityLtd/Academy/Documentation/HowToGuides/Actions/AddingAUnityAxisAction/README.md

 Create an Empty GameObject in the Unity Hierarchy then click the `Add Component` button and select the `Unity 1D Axis Action` component.

 In the `Axis Name` parameter of the `Unity 1D Axis Action` component and enter `VRTK_Axis10_RightTrigger` as the value.
-This is the predefined name associated with the right controller trigger axis as defined by the Unity Input Manager.
+This is the predefined name we associated with the right controller trigger axis as defined by the Unity Input Manager.

 ![Set Axis Name To Right Trigger](assets/images/SetAxisNameToRightTrigger.png)